abpframework/abp/docs/en/Community-Articles/2024-03-02-Using-Testcontainers-In-ABP-Unit-Test/POST.md

 The Testcontainers works well with ABP Framework and it's easy to use.
 If you need to test your code with a real database, Testcontainers is a good choice for you.

-It's still a little slow compared to in-memory databases.
-Of course, its advantages are obvious.
+While it still needs to be faster than in-memory databases, but its advantages are obvious.

 Enjoy testing with Testcontainers!